 Some companies that go to market with a so-called SaaS EDI solution are actually selling something quite different.
 They’re offering a managed service in which they take your EDI integration function off your hands and perform it themselves.

 Now, I’ll admit that doesn’t sound half-bad.
-Imagine getting rid of the headache of building custom integrations to every trading partner your company adds from now until the end of time.
+Imagine getting rid of the headache of building custom integrations to every trading partner your company adds from now until the apocalypse.
 You’d probably pay decent money to have that service.

 But just because it would be easier for you doesn’t mean it would be easier for your EDI vendor.
 Any time humans have to write code and build connectors, there’s a chance that something will go wrong.
 Data won’t transmit correctly, a connection will break, and there will be a need for testing, iteration, and retesting to get things right.